callunaborealis/notes/linux/arch/installing-windows-first-dual-boot.md

 For providers for every dependency choice in `plasma-meta`:

+- Choose `qt6-multimedia-ffmpeg` over `qt6-multimedia-gstreamer`.
+The `ffmpeg` variant [is default](https://doc.qt.io/qt-6/qtmultimedia-index.html#the-ffmpeg-backend) while the `gstreamer` backend is only available on Linux and only recommended for **embedded applications**.
+See [Qt Multimedia Native Backends](https://doc.qt.io/qt-6/qtmultimedia-index.html#native-backends) documentation here
 - Choose `jack2` over `pipewire-jack` due to superior feature offerings.
 See https://wiki.archlinux.org/title/JACK_Audio_Connection_Kit#Comparison_of_JACK_implementations
 - Choose `noto-fonts`.
 Really just personal preference.
+- Choose `phonon-qt6-vlc` if you require more supported features like streaming and transcoding (or if you like VLC player in general) while `phonon-qt6-mpv` focuses on core playback functionality and customisation and is considered more lightweight and performant option derived from MPV
 - Choose `wireplumber`.
 Even [`pipewire-media-session` devs recommend it](https://gitlab.freedesktop.org/pipewire/media-session#pipewire-media-session).
 - Choose `phonon-qt5-gstreamer`.
 See [the wiki](https://wiki.archlinux.org/title/KDE#Which_backend_should_I_choose?) and the [feature set comparison here](https://community.kde.org/Phonon/FeatureMatrix).
 Since I don't have or intend to get BluRay, `phonon-qt5-gstreamer` is the obvious choice for me.